-Love them or hate them, we can’t deny that clichés are all over the map and all that jazz.
-Come on, who wants to beat around the bush, bite off more than they can chew or struggle to find a good phrase to use in conversation?
-When in Rome, do as the Romans do… use a cliché.
+Love ’em or hate ’em, we can’t deny that clichés are all over the map and all that jazz.
+Come on!
+Who wants to beat around the bush, bite off more than they can chew or struggle to find a good phrase when having a natter.
+When in Rome, do as the Romans do.
+Use a cliché.
 It’s a walk in the park!

-The cliché is a Godsend for padding out a novel or introducing a witty quip.
-Some clichés are extremely amusing when used in the right context.
+What about authors?
+There must be zillions who slip in a few cheeky clichés.
+These whet the appetite for a boatload more to come in prose or dialogue.
+Consequently, publishers and literary agents frown on their overuse, albeit Joe Public thinks they’re the bee’s knees.
+Let’s face it, clichés can be extremely amusing when used in the right context.
 As long as every page is not filled to the brim with them, you’re cooking on gas!

-The cliché could be regarded as a necessary evil.
-Does anyone really know how many they say or write in any one day?
-Does anyone know how many they have in the pipeline?
-Does anyone care?
-Yes, I do when I’m burning the midnight oil as an editor and proofreader.
+Actually, yes, I do when burning the midnight oil as an editor and proofreader.
 I must cut the clichés and pawn the platitudes.
-Most of the time it’s a no-brainer, but sometimes it’s difficult to see the wood for the trees.
+Granted, most of the time it’s a no-brainer, but sometimes it’s difficult to see the wood for the trees when my head’s a shed.
 Are you getting the message?
-Do you know which way the wind’s blowing?
+D’you know which way the wind’s blowing?

 So, I’ll get off my soapbox and cut to the chase.
-Using a cliché is a piece of cake if you can’t find the right words.
+Using a cliché is a piece of cake.
+On the contrary, if you can’t find the right words, a corny truism is like water off a duck’s back.
 If you’re stuck, don’t let someone rain on your parade.
-Give them a run for their money and don’t walk on eggshells.
-Think outside the box.
-Come on, folks, it’s not rocket science!
+Don’t walk on eggshells … give ’em a run for their money.
+Come on folks, think outside the box.
+It ain’t rocket science!
 Roll out a cliché!
-We all love them… don’t we?
+We all love ’em … don’t we?

 Personally, I avoid clichés like the plague and, if you believe that, it’s time to wake up and smell the coffee!